tannewt/wa-law.org/site/org/association_of_washington_housing_authorities/README.md

 ## [HB 1817](/bill/2023-24/hb/1817/) - Housing gap voucher pilot   ❓1
 * ❓ Andrew Calkins

+## [HB 1987](/bill/2023-24/hb/1987/) - Concerning the use of moneys from the rural public facilities sales and use tax for affordable workforce housing infrastructure and facilities. 👍1

 ## [SB 5198](/bill/2023-24/sb/5198/) - Mobile home community sales 👍2

 ## [SB 5418](/bill/2023-24/sb/5418/) - Definition of public work  👎1